Cooper Creek catfish: Invasive Species

 The invasive fish species Oxyeleotris lineolata or sleepy cod has currently taken hold in the Lake Eyre Basin and Cooper Creek catchment areas.
 The sleepy cod is a large, piscivorous gudgeon native to coastal North Eastern Australia and the Gulf of Carpentaria.
 O. lineolata, also known as sleepy cod, has previously been considered to pose a serious threat to native species of fish, with past translocations of sleepy cod having resulted in the rapid takeover of the new environment and a subsequent decline in other niche species native to the habitat.
 Sleepy cod have a lifespan of approximately 15 years, as well as high fecundity, batch spawning and high rates of juvenile survival that help make it a serious threat to other fish species both through competition for resources and predation, as sleepy cod have been found to prey on multiple species of native fish.
-One native fish species in particular, called P. argenteus has been preyed on by sleepy cod in the past and is very similar to the Cooper Creek Catfish in both behaviour and morphology, thus suggesting the Cooper Creek Catfish would also be vulnerable to predation by the sleepy cod.
+One native fish species in particular, Porochilus argenteus has been preyed on by sleepy cod in the past and is very similar to the Cooper Creek Catfish in both behaviour and morphology, thus suggesting the Cooper Creek Catfish would also be vulnerable to predation by the sleepy cod.
 (Sternberg & Coskayne, 2018).

 Currently, the sleepy cod species inhabits many of the same areas as the Cooper Creek Catfish and can be found in the main channel of the Cooper Creek catchment.
 Sleepy cod have also been spreading further downstream into the Coongie Lakes Ramsar site, and have managed to colonise the majority of the Cooper Creek catchment area in the last decade.
 It has also colonised many refugial waterholes.
 Both the sleepy cod and the Cooper Creek Catfish exhibit strong demersal tendencies, wherein they are typically found living along the bottom of their aqueous environment, so the chance of interactions between the two species is high.
 Interactions between the sleepy cod and the Cooper Creek Catfish will be particularly likely during extended periods of waterhole drying, where waterholes shrink and there is an increase in competition for food and space.
 Dry periods would therefore be likely to be difficult times for the Cooper Creek catfish species’ survival, as the dry periods are when fluctuations in fish population and assemblage structure tend to occur.
 True potential has therefore been found for the sleepy cod species to dominate refugial waterholes in the Cooper Creek catchment area and cause biotic homogenisation by extinction of native species such as the Cooper Creek Catfish, through increased competition and predation.
 Eradication of the sleepy cod species in the Cooper Creek catchment area would be extremely difficult due to its now widespread distribution, the remote location of the habitat, and a lack of suitable resources.